openwisp/ansible-openwisp2/README.md

     postfix_smtpd_relay_restrictions_override: permit_mynetworks
     # allows overriding the default duration for keeping notifications
     openwisp2_notifications_delete_old_notifications: 10
+    openwisp2_users_auth_api: true
+    # used for SMS verification, the default is a dummy SMS backend
+    # which prints to standard output and hence does nothing
+    # one of the available providers from django-sendsms can be
+    # used or alternatively, you can write a backend class for your
+    # favorite SMS API gateway
+    openwisp2_radius_sms_backend: "sendsms.backends.console.SmsBackend"
+    openwisp2_radius_sms_token_max_ip_daily: 25
+    openwisp2_radius_delete_old_users: 365
+    openwisp2_radius_cleanup_stale_radacct: 365
+    openwisp2_radius_delete_old_postauth: 365
+    # days for which the radius accounting sessions (radacct) are retained,
+    # 0 means sessions are kept forever.
+    # we highly suggest to set this number according
+    # to the privacy regulation of your jurisdiction
+    openwisp2_radius_delete_old_radacct: 365
+    openwisp2_radius_allowed_hosts: ["127.0.0.1"]
+    # this role provides a default configuration of freeradius
+    # if you manage freeradius on a different machine or you need different configurations
+    # you can disable this default behavior
+    openwisp2_freeradius_install: true
+    # Set an account to expire T seconds after first login.
+    # This variable sets the value of T.
+    freeradius_expire_attr_after_seconds: 86400
+    freeradius_dir: /etc/freeradius/3.0
+    freeradius_mods_available_dir: "{{ freeradius_dir }}/mods-available"
+    freeradius_mods_enabled_dir: "{{ freeradius_dir }}/mods-enabled"
+    freeradius_sites_available_dir: "{{ freeradius_dir }}/sites-available"
+    freeradius_sites_enabled_dir: "{{ freeradius_dir }}/sites-enabled"
+    freeradius_rest:
+        url: "https://{{ inventory_hostname }}/api/v1/freeradius"
+    freeradius_safe_characters: "+@abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789.-_: /"
+    cron_delete_old_notifications: "'hour': 0, 'minute': 0"
+    cron_deactivate_expired_users: "'hour': 0, 'minute': 5"
+    cron_delete_old_users: "'hour': 0, 'minute': 10"
+    cron_cleanup_stale_radacct: "'hour': 0, 'minute': 20"
+    cron_delete_old_postauth: "'hour': 0, 'minute': 30"
+    cron_delete_old_radacct: "'hour': 1, 'minute': 30"
 ```

 **Note**: The default values for settings provided to control the number of process and threads